texasapo/texasapo-docs/utgsu-guide.md

 The instructions below assume a registration being a (possibly multi-seat) booking of a single event or class.

 ### Confirming Payments
 Note that PayPal payments from user-initiated registrations are automatically confirmed.
-No action needs to be taken by the UTGSU Staff to confirm these types of registrations registrations.
+No action needs to be taken by the UTGSU Staff to confirm these types of registrations.
 The instructions below are for confirming offline (check) payments or for confirming bookings that are initiated by UTGSU Staff.
  * Find and **Edit/View** the associated **booking**.
 You should be on an **Edit Booking** page.
  * Under **Booking Details**, next to **Status**, click **Change**.
  * Change the **Status** to **Approved**.